RohanNero/elementary-career-fair/notes.md

 Need to update flow, like instead of the NFTs having URIs they might just need to have imageURIs - this way the ipfs URIs will work instantly and kids won't have to wait for IPFS to finish uploading their images

+Could even transfer contract over to remix and have children just interact with remix UI (pass name and pokemon game to function)
+    - this means that the pokemon image URIs will need to be hard coded into the smart contract.
 #### This way kids will:

 1. interact with a task that calls a smart contract function